-There is now a new scheme in place for many people living with a disability.
+There is now a scheme in place for many people living with a disability.
 The National Disability Insurance Scheme (NDIS) is a new way of providing individualised support and services for eligible people living with a permanent and significant impairment.

 Simply Helping is a member of NDIS and is fully compliant with the National Standards for Disability Services and the Department of Health and Human Services Standards.